PeterDrake/drakepedia/control_structures/functional_decomposition.md

     ```
 1. `return -1;` (Any integer would work.)
 1. Yes, as long as their argument lists differ in number or type.
 This is called *overloading*.
 When you call the method, Java uses the types of the arguments you provide to determine which version to use.
+1. The short answer is no, although there are some obscure special cases like lambda expressions and local classes.